 - Perseverating thoughts

-These ineffective thought patterns that maintain anxiety needed to be challenged in CBT therapy, which is most effective for people ages 7 and older, due to the abstract nature of CBT.
+These ineffective thought patterns that maintain anxiety need to be challenged in CBT therapy, which is most effective for people ages 7 and older, due to its abstract nature.

 Mindfulness